gerundheit/init-bot/README.md

 # Init-Bot
-Init-Bot is a simple initiative tracker for 5th Edition D&D groups that play over Discord.
+Init-Bot is a simple dice roller and initiative tracker for 5th Edition D&D groups that play over Discord.

 # Libraries
 This program is written in Python 3 and uses [python-dotenv](https://pypi.org/project/python-dotenv/) for Discord bot token management and the [Discord API wrapper](https://discordpy.readthedocs.io/en/stable/index.html).